mhaugrud/msumcspy/_sources/PythonTurtle/AFewMoreturtleMethodsandObservations.rst

    wn.exitonclick()

-The list of integers shown above is created by printing the ``range(5,84,2)`` result.
-It is only done to show you the distances being used to move the turtle forward.
+The list of integers printed above is only displayed to show you the distances being used to move the turtle forward.
 The actual use appears as part of the ``for`` loop.

 .. admonition:: Extend the program ...